Cecilapp/Cecil/README.md

 PHPoole
 =======

-PHPoole is (will be! _work in progress_) a simple static website/weblog generator written in PHP.
+PHPoole is (will be, _work in progress_) a simple static website/weblog generator written in PHP.
 It parses your content written with Markdown, merge it with layouts and generates static HTML files.

 PHPoole = [PHP](http://www.php.net) + [Poole](http://en.wikipedia.org/wiki/Strange_Case_of_Dr_Jekyll_and_Mr_Hyde#Mr._Poole)